chafey/ethereum-private-network/README.md

 # ethereum-private-network
-Instructions on how to setup an ethereum private network.
+Instructions on how to setup an ethereum private test network for development.
 This was done with Mac OS X.

 Pre-requisities